es1024/python-staged-programming/README.md

     @scale.native
     def putchar(n: int) -> int: pass

-To differentiate from Python functions, we use the `@scale` decorator to denote Scale functions.
+To differentiate Scale functions from Python functions, we use the `@scale` decorator to denote Scale functions.
 Unlike Python, arguments and return types must be explicitly specified, which allows typesafe runtime code generation through LLVM.
-Scale supports integers, floats, booleans as basic types, and multidimensional arrays as the primary data structure.
-Scale's control flow consists of if statements, for loops, and gotos, behaving identically to that of Python.
-Scale supports both function calls to other Scale methods, and also supports C functions by decorating the function with`@scale.native`.
+Scale supports integers, floats, booleans as basic types, and multidimensional arrays as its primary data structure.
+Scale's control flow consists of if statements, for loops, and gotos, behaving similarly to that of Python.
+Scale supports both function calls to other Scale methods, and calls to functions in libc (after declaring the function with `@scale.native`).
+Scale also supports function declarations for Scale functions that are defined later, via the `@scale.declare` decorator.

 Scale uses the Python AST as an intermediate representation.